Hedera helix (English Ivy) Care Indoors, Propagation and Growing Problems with Remedies

 Undersized leaves and leggy growth

-Move the Common Ivy to a brighter spot where it will receive bright light away from direct sunlight or instal a grow light where natural light is not sufficient.
+English Ivy bearing undersized leaves and showing leggy growth is receiving too little light.
+Move the plant to a brighter spot where it will receive bright light.
+You may instal a grow light if the natural light is not sufficient.
 Check out this guide on understanding light for houseplants.

 However, naturally, the mature leaves at the base will drop with age.
-Cut back the bare stems to rejuvenate growth.
+Cutback the bare stems to rejuvenate growth.

 Brown, dry leaf tips and edges